 It bothered me.
 I’m not too proud to say it.

 Maybe my little band of pirates building cool shit themselves deserved better.
-Perhaps they would be moving towards the outer reaches of the solar system at lightspeed if I had only agreed to take a few more of the calls from investors who came calling when our software company’s profile had risen ever so slightly.
+Maybe they would be moving towards the outer reaches of the solar system at lightspeed if I had only agreed to take a few more of the calls from investors who came calling when our software company’s profile had risen ever so slightly.

 Perhaps I should have paid better attention to these monster investments for ideas that were way stupider than what we are working on.

-Perhaps I should have thought about how volatile the competitive landscape is and how investment could have helped me pack a George Foreman punch to the market.
+Maybe I should have thought about how volatile the competitive landscape is and how investment could have helped me pack a George Foreman punch to the market.